An End-to-End Network for Co-Saliency Detection in One Single Image: Conclusion

 \section{Conclusion}

-In this paper, a novel end-to-end network for within-image co-saliency detection was proposed.
-It combined the top-down and bottom-up strategies.
-Specifically, an encoder-decoder net was employed for co-saliency map prediction in a top-down manner, and a region proposal network (RPN) and a regional feature mapping network (RFM) were used to guide the model to be sensitive to co-salient regions, in a bottom-up manner.
+In this study, a unified end-to-end network for within-image co-saliency detection was proposed.
+It combined both top-down and bottom-up strategies.
+Particularly, an encoder-decoder net was used for co-saliency map prediction in a top-down manner, and an RPN and an RFM were used to guide the model to be sensitive to co-salient regions in a bottom-up manner.
 An online training sample selection algorithm was presented to enhance the performance of the proposed network.
-Experimental results on two targeted datasets showed that the proposed method achieved the state-of-the-art accuracy while running in a speed of 28fps.
+A new dataset WhuCoS was constructed for within-image co-saliency detection.
+It contains 2,019 natural images, over 300 categories of daily necessities, and 7,000 salient object instances.
+The experimental results on two target datasets showed that the proposed method achieved state-of-the-art accuracy while running at a speed of 28 fps, and the ablation study validated the effectiveness of the RPN and RFM modules.